osmandapp/web/main/docs/documentation/purchases/ios.md

 Use the same Apple ID to restore your purchases.

-{% note %}
-User can control all purchases and subscription from Apple account.
+>User can control all purchases and subscription from Apple account.
-{% endnote %}

 ## Giftcards